 6 Frameworks for supervision

-7 Ethical issues
+7 Ethical dilemmas and issues in supervision

 8 Supervision and diversity